substack/css-prefix/README.markdown

 If `opts.parentClass` is given, add an ancestor class to every rule.

+If `opts.ignoredList` is given, all entries from this array will be ignored.

 If `opts` is a string, treat `opts` as `opts.prefix`.

 install